oniony/TMSU/README.md

   Files larger than 5MB now use a different fingerprinting algorithm where the fingerprint is produced by taking a 500KB of the start, middle and end of the file.
-This should dramatically improve performance, especially on slow file- systems.
+This should dramatically improve performance, especially on slow file systems.

   NOTE: it is advisable to run 'repair' after upgrading to this version to update